Connect with us

 “You have customers that care about what you’re building, they are like a part of the mission and feel like an extension of your team.
 And you have customers that are just consuming and you spend hours and hours on your support chat trying to figure them out.”

-Sebastian and his team quickly learned that high quality clients often have a clear vision of the specific pain points the product should solve.
+Sebastian and his team quickly learned that high-quality clients often have a clear vision of the specific pain points the product should solve.

-“You definitely want to talk with more of those.
+“You want to talk with more of those.
 I’ll be the first to admit that I have no idea how to run a practice.
 But I’m lucky that I met and talked with so many different people in the space that just wanted someone to come and say “I want to build the best solution for you”.
 So, just try to find those clients.”
 Sebastian shares.

-Apart from the good, there are also the not so good clients.
+Apart from the good, there are also the not-so-good clients.

 “We also had clients for whom we were doing everything to make sure they were having a good experience, but every time, it simply wasn’t good enough,” he says.